Yucheng0208/YOLOv5-and-OpenPose-Combined/README.md

    - The system uses Raspberry Pi's Bluetooth functionality to detect the distance between the bus and the stop.
    - Upon detecting the bus approaching the stop, it captures images using OpenCV.
    - The images are first processed by YOLOv5 for object detection, identifying passengers and wheelchairs.
-   - Subsequently, the images are analyzed by OpenPose for pose estimation, recognizing passenger postures such as sitting, standing, and hand-raising.
+   Subsequently, OpenPose analyzes the images for pose estimation, recognizing passenger postures such as sitting, standing, and hand-raising.
    - Based on the detection results, the system provides voice alerts to the driver, especially concerning passengers requiring assistance.

 ## Academic Citation